box1273002/Entrepreneurship/Business_Plan.md

 ### 2.3 Primary Research and Consulting

 To validate our findings from our secondary research, we decided it would be most productive for our business to conduct our own primary research.

-Go through survey and analyze results:

-- 8/10 people would be ok selling their data rather than watching ads
-- 6/10 people would pay £3 to remove ads
-- For premium, roughly half would pay £1.00 per month / £ 10.00 per year / £25.00 lifetime, the other half were not interested in premium
-- Out of monthly, yearly and lifetime subscription models, people were completely mixed
+First, we tried to determine how to monetize the product in a way that is most compatible with the users.
+Out of all of the participants, 80% people would prefer sharing their data rather than watching ads, and 60% of participants would be willing to pay up to £3 to remove ads.
+For the premium version, roughly half would pay £1.00 per month / £ 10.00 per year / £25.00 lifetime (the other half were not interested in premium).
+Surprisingly, out of monthly, yearly and lifetime subscription models, participants were completely mixed, with an even split each.

-- Participants suggested as premium features: graphing the amount of time spent on each app, allowing cashing in unused coins, buying cosmetic features etc.
-- In additional comments, participants stated that the user should not be allowed to game the system, e.g. by leaving productive apps open and not doing anything in them
+We also asked our participants for more general feedback.
+Participants suggested as premium features: graphing the amount of time spent on each app, allowing cashing in unused coins and buying cosmetic features.
+In additional comments, participants stated that the user should not be allowed to game the system, such as by leaving productive apps open and not doing anything in the.
+This survey was excellent at getting a direct insider view into the opinions of the target audience and was greatly influential in how we shaped our product.

 ### 2.4 Main Competitors